Topics in Advanced Computing Lesson 5: Modules

 rectangleArea a b = a * b

 How do we use this?
-In ghci, simply :l Geometry
+In ghci, simply :l Geometry.
+In another hs file in the same folder, import Geometry.
+Let’s play around with this.

 Breaking up